 According to the FAFSA website, you can submit the form starting on Oct.
-1. The application remains open until the end of June, a year and a half later.
+1. Keep track of FAFSA deadlines, too.
+The application remains open until the end of June, a year and a half later.
 You can also make changes for a few months after that.

 It is important to note, however, that you should file as close to Oct.
 1 as possible to get the most aid.
 Plus, state and institutional deadlines might fall earlier than the federal deadline.
 And in the case when the number of qualified applicants exceeds the amount of certain types of aid available, meeting the deadline is the best way to ensure you get what you need.